Spacexplorer11/CloudCat/README.md

 I made this game to have some fun, and to learn Rust!
 It is my first ever rust project, so don't expect it to be perfect.
-It's using the TUI framework [ratatui](https://ratatui.rs/), which plays on the name of one of my favourite movies, Ratatouille.
+It's made using Bevy, a game engine for Rust, and is heavily inspired by the original chrome dinosaur game.

 ## How do I play?